th0rgall/public-notes/Kindle Browser benchmarking to-do.md

 ---
 stage: draft
 ---
-To build Readup.ink, and to compile the [[Empirical Documentation for Kindle's Web Browser]], I've created several test HTML pages to test the features of the web browser.
+To build Readup.ink, and to compile the [[Documentation for the Kindle Browser]], I've created several test HTML pages to test the features of the web browser.

 Here is a checklist of features that I still want to test.
 ## To check